2011 European Youth Olympic Winter Festival

 The 2011 European Youth Olympic Winter Festival was held in Liberec, Czech Republic, between 13 and 18 February 2011.

 Sports

 Participant nations

 Azerbaijan, Israel, Malta, Portugal and San Marino (the remaining nations of the European Olympic Committees) did not compete.

-Mascots
+Mascot

 The mascot for this edition of European Youth Olympic Winter Festival is Rampich the icicle.

 Venues

 Venues used in this European Youth Olympic Winter Festival are: